Alan Trejo Player Props: Rockies vs. Pirates

 Alan Trejo At The Plate

-- In three of 11 games this season (27.3%), Trejo has reached safely via hit, and that includes multiple hits twice.
+- Trejo has gotten a hit in three of 12 games this year (25.0%), with multiple hits twice.

-- In 11 games played this season, he has not hit a long ball.
+- He has not hit a long ball in his 12 games this year.

-- Trejo has an RBI in one game this season, and it was more than one in that game.
+- Trejo has driven in a run in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.